StrangeHome/smarthome/README.md

 # smarthome
-A stable and secure smart home implementation.
+A secure and privacy-centric smart home implementation.

+## Task list
+1. Create script to automate installation of dependencies.